Basemaps for Rendering Map Backgrounds

 Builder refreshes when basemaps styles are selected.
 The basemap labels appear underneath the map layers.

 To change the basemap, you must select a Source and Style from the basemap options.

 For this example, the basemap is still not representing your redefined data correctly.
 The United States map layer appears projected over a world map.
+(Zoom out to see this more clearly).
 Note that this example is using a custom projection.
 Change the basemap again, to better display your final data.

 Select COLOR as the basemap Source.